 What's an Englishman?

 Just for the record, there's seven Anglo-Saxon kingdoms, and eventually they became a united Kingdom of England, which word comes from us, Angle-land.
-They are: Wessex; Sussex; Essex; East Anglia; Mercia (they were some bad dudes, but I ain't getting into that now); Northumbria; Kent.
+They are: Wessex; Sussex; Essex; East Anglia; Mercia (they were some bad dudes, but I ain't getting into that now); Northumbria (that's where the Venerable Bede is from); Kent.
 Collectively, they are traditionally called the Heptarchy.

 The Missionaries Are Coming!

 Anyway, here's Winfrid in Wessex.
 Against his father's wishes, he takes off to a Benedictine monkatorium -- one extreme to another.
 In 716 he sets out to convert the Frisians, since his language, which we now call Old English, wasn't all that different than theirs.
 OK, what's Frisia?
 Well, it's die deutsche Bucht.
 Oh for the cat's sake, what is THAT?
 Well. it means the German Bay, or cove or bight; it's the German coastal area on the southeast corner of the North Sea.

 Trouble is, there was a war on between Charles Martel and the King of Frisia, so he and his company went back home.
 They came back though.
 This time he had the support and protection of Charles Martel.
 Whozat, came up twice now?
 Well, Charles Martel, Latin name Carolus Martellus or Charles the Hammer, Karl Martell in German, was King of the Franks.
 In effect; he never assumed the title "king" and turned down the Roman title "consul" from the Pope too, sticking with the Latin title dux (duke, leader, a military role) et (and) princeps (prince, a ruling role) of the Franks.